rey/cookbook/recipes/tomato-and-coriander-salad.md

 ## About

-This isn't exactly rocket science, but I make it quite fairly regularly and quite often throw other things in it.
+I make this salad  fairly regularly and often throw other things in it.

-This recipe is the base version I'd imagine.
+TODO: Remember to take a photo before I eat all of the salad.

 ## Ingredients